PALEOLITHIC ART MAGAZINE

 Size: lenght cm.
 16.5; height cm.
 10.5; thickness maximum cm.5,2 and minimum cm.
 3.

-Technique of working: the sculpture has been obtained from a flat stone of silex.
+a flat stone of silex.
 It has a strong work of removal of material that surrounds all the sculpture, with strong and much accurate chippings for giving the shape.
 The hole of the eye is of natural origin, but considering that also in other sculptures of lower Paleolithic we find eyes from natural holes, we can suppose that the hole "for" the eye, is part of the choice of the material, if not for inspiration, at least because it was ready-made, since it was difficult to make holes in the flint by percussion with the techniques in use.

 Origin: Rodi Garganico (Foggia, Italy) Station of surface.